useInView

 Latching with once

-Pass { once: true } when you only care about the first viewport entry.
-The store flips to true and stops observing — subsequent scrolls don’t flip it back:
+Pass { once: true } when you only care about the first viewport entry. .current flips to true and the observer stops — subsequent scrolls don’t flip it back:

 <script lang="ts">